ulbmuenster/dataasee/docs/arc42.md

 # DatAasee Architecture Documentation

-**Version: 0.3**
+**Version: 0.5**

-The principal goal of **DatAasee** is to provision a library-focussed one-stop shop for research data discovery and as a metadata hub.
+The principal goal of **DatAasee** is to provision a library-focused one-stop shop for research data discovery and a metadata hub.
-**DatAasee** is a Metadata-Lake (MDL) that aggregates and interconnects research metadata and bibliographic data from various data sources, and is interacted with via an HTTP API, which is prototypically utilized by a web front-end.
+**DatAasee** is a Metadata-Lake (MDL) that aggregates and interconnects research metadata and bibliographic data from various data sources and interacts via an HTTP API which is prototypically utilized by a web front-end.

 **Sections:**